jacksund/simmate/src/simmate/configuration/digitalocean/README.md

 # Directions on setting up our DigitalOcean servers for Django

+To start, make an account on DigitalOcean using [this link](https://m.do.co/c/8aeef2ea807c) (which uses our refferal).

 ## Stage 1: Setting up our PostgreSQL Database

 ### creating the database server